RevantOrg/Revant/README.md

 <img align="center" src="./logo.png" width="297" height="35"/>

-A pipeline for de novo repeat inference from long reads.
+De novo repeat inference from long reads.

 **Remark: This is just a first draft of the readme file.
 More detailed instructions will follow.**